ml4ai/delphi/README.md

 That being said, this is a Python package, and we use platform-independent path handling internally within the code using `pathlib`, so *technically*, it should work fine on Windows machines as well, and we will try to guide you through the installation process as much as possible.
 Pull requests for improvements are always welcome.

+Here are the steps for installation.

 - Fire up a terminal, navigate to the directory that you would like to install Delphi in, then execute the following in the terminal:
     ```bash